zmarkan/cicd-workshop-circleci-public/README.md

 This effectively lets us to route the workflow execution based on the pipeline parameter which is set.

-🎉 Contratulations, you have completed the chapter, and optimised your CI/CD pipeline further!
+🎉 Congratulations, you have completed the chapter, and optimised your CI/CD pipeline further!

 ## Chapter 4 - Dynamic Config